 Perry, B. (1991) Malcolm: The Life of the Man Who Changed Black America.
 Barrytown, NY: Station Hill Press.

 Acknowledgement: Picture: Malcolm X – released into the public domain by its author, U.S. News & World Report (Library of Congress).
 Sourced from Wikimedia Commons.

 How to cite this article: Burke, B. (2004).
-‘Malcolm X on education’, the encyclopedia of informal education. [www.infed.org/thinkers/malcolm.htm Retrieved: insert date].
+‘Malcolm X on education’, The encyclopedia of pedagogy and informal education. [www.infed.org/thinkers/malcolm.htm Retrieved: insert date].

 © Barry Burke 2004